brentmcconnell/packer-azure-templates/README.md

 Packer scripts for building images in Azure

-## Running this Sample ##
+## Running these Samples ##

 To run this sample:

 Ensure you have an active Azure subscription and that the `az` CLI has been installed and authenticated.

+To run the scripts as is you will also need a Resource Group named `Images` where the custom images will be placed.

-These scripts require environment variables to execute properly.
+NOTE:  These scripts require environment variables to execute properly.
 The following are required:

     - AZURE_CLIENTID
     - AZURE_SECRET